mcjill/ezpie/docs/README.md

   <h1>How to contribute</h1>
   <p>
   To contribute please read the <a href="https://github.com/ishaan010/ezpie/blob/master/CONTRIBUTING.md">contributing guide lines</a>.
-  Please make sure you have read the <a href="https://github.com/ishaan010/ezpie/blob/master/docs/How-ezpie-works.md">How ezpie works</a>
+  Please make sure you have read <a href="https://github.com/ishaan010/ezpie/blob/master/docs/How-ezpie-works.md">How ezpie works</a>
 </div>
 <div id="track">
   <h1>Todo</h1>